 What are jumbo oats?

-Jumbo oats (especially the Quaker brand) are my favourite types of oats (note: I am not sponsored by Quaker to say that).
+Jumbo oats (especially the Quaker brand) are my favorite types of oats (note: I am not sponsored by Quaker to say that).

 Somehow Quaker manages to make them extra creamy.
 How they do that I really don’t know!